Skip to main content

 What is resveratrol?

 At least with regard to life extension, the story of resveratrol is steeped in some scandal.
 In 1999, researchers studying genetic links to aging identified sirtuins as a potential candidate for slowing the aging process.
-The human body contains seven sirtuins, all of which are involved in various signaling pathways, including signaling of certain genetic changes.
+The human body contains seven sirtuins, all of which are involved in various signaling pathways, including the signaling of certain genetic changes.

 By this point, research into resveratrol had already taken off, as Sinclair’s savvy for self-promotion and media relations had made resveratrol an easy target for researchers looking to get published in scientific journals.
 The good news is that much of this research yielded promising results in fields outside of direct lifespan extension.